- Code ARTV3034

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 48 hours of contact over 12 weeks: 12 hours of lectures, 12 hours of seminars, 24 hours of critiques and supervised studio practice; and
+a) 48 hours of contact over 12 weeks: lectures, tutorials, critiques, and supervised studio practice; and

 b) 82 hours of independent studio practice, reading and writing.

 Tuition fees are for the academic year indicated at the top of the page.